 Return value

-It returns true if the bit at position p is set, and false if it is not set.
+It returns a boolean value of true if the bit at position p is turned on, and false if it is turned off.

 Example 1